NicolasLopes7/personal-notification-system/README.md

 - [ ] Create a class that allows to send a message for Telegram
 - [ ] Add interacted field on `AlarmEvent` model
 - [ ] Add finished field on `Alarm` model
+- [ ] Turn this repo in a monorepo
+- [ ] Create the computer slave
+  - [ ] Create the mqtt subscriber
+  - [ ] setup `node-notifier`
+  - [ ] Add to readme how to setup the `node-notifier`
+  - [ ] Create a notificationService
+  - [ ] Handle in notificationService, if the user interact with the notification
+  - [ ] When the notification disappear, send a postback to the core-service
 - [ ] Create beautiful README

 ## How to run